-These emails should only be every once in awhile, no more than twice a month as you get started.
+These emails should only be every once in a while, no more than twice a month as you get started.
 If people want to see you in their inbox all the time, they will subscribe to your subscription service.
-Many customers are unhappy with all the promotions spamming their inboxes daily, and often remove or unsubscribe from frequent annoying email promotions.
-Don’t be one of those online stores!
-Be courteous, and don’t spam.shoudl
+Many customers are unhappy with all the promotions spamming their inboxes daily and unsubscribe from frequent annoying email promotions.

-Subscriptions are timely emails that read more like a fun magazine article or a letter from your best friend rather than some promotional material.
+Subscriptions are timely emails that read more like a fun magazine article or a letter from your best friend than marketing material.
 These can be used to promote blog posts, give personal tidbits, and entice your email list to click through to your site.

 To combat this, have a simple format that emphasizes the items you want your customers to notice.
 Bold headlines stand out the most, and readers go to them first to decide if they want to read what’s underneath.

-These are tacky and annoying ads, but they spark your curiosity.
-You do want to know what happened, and you want to snare your customers the same way.
+Sometimes these are tacky and annoying ads, but they spark your curiosity.
+You want to know what happened too!
+Snare your customers the same way.
 “This customer used my product in a way that’s never been done before!” or “Check out how great this looked/how awesome this party idea is/etc!”

 Be sure to have a nice header with the name and logo of your online store at the top, and have a signature at the bottom.
-Outline your sections with a simple straight line on the inside to make it clear and easy to follow.
-You can go crazy with the outside border, but keep everything near your words clear of busy extras that distract your reader.
+Make your sections clear and easy to follow.
+You can go crazy with the design, but keep your emails clear of busy extras that distract your reader.

-Emails and Subscription Services are some work to do, but once you streamline the process it gets easier to do every time.
+Emails and subscription services take some work, but once you streamline the process it gets easier to do every time.
 This kind of promotion creates a personal connection between you and your customers, enticing them to continue to purchase from your online store.

 Getting Started Making Digital Ads

 Imitate (don’t copy) a few ads for practice, and ask friends to look at your mock-ups for feedback.
 You can even post some practice ads on your online store and ask for customer feedback.
-After all, they are the target audience.
+After all, your customers are the target audience.

 Once again, it all starts with research.
-Go to other online stores that sell similar items in your price range and Google them.
-What kind of ads are they promoting?
-Where are they promoting them?
+Check out other online stores selling similar items in your price range.
+What kind of ads are they posting?
+Where are they marketing them?

 Look up blogs that are in the genre of your online store.
-Examples include: for makeup products, look at makeup blogs, for home goods, look at interior decorating blogs, and for pet products, look at pet blogs.
-See how much traffic the blog gets, and that’s the potential for views your ad could have.
+For example, if you sell beauty products, look at makeup blogs, for home goods, look at interior decorating blogs, and for pet products, look at pet blogs.
+Figure out how much traffic the blog gets so you can determine the potential for views your ad could have.

-Check out the ads they have, or more importantly the lack of ads.
-Some bloggers have an ad page, where they have information on how they can write a review or post an ad about your online store for a fee on their blog.
-If that looks promising, go ahead and work with them.
+Check out the ads on the blog, or more importantly, the lack of ads.
+Some bloggers have an ad page that includes information on how they can write a review or post an ad about your online store for a fee on their blog.
+If that offer looks promising, go ahead and work with them.

-Send them a friendly and polite email or private message about how they feel on posting your ad.
+Send a friendly and polite email or private message to ask about posting your ad.
 Do not post a request in their comments section.
 Business deals are between you and the blog owner, not the rest of the viewers, and if you ask publicly other online stores might also ask and outbid you.
 Send a professional private email!

 Before submitting an ad, check out the blog website’s aesthetic appeal first.
 If the colors are bright and popping, make your ad white to stick out from the background more.
 If the website is white, do the opposite and make it colorful.
 Your ad should catch readers’ attention because it sticks out!

 When asking for an ad post on someone else’s website, be prepared to pay for it.
-Have a budget set aside specifically for ads, and have a way to pay online.
+Have a budget set aside specifically for ads, and have an option for online payment.
 When you start paying someone for an ad, start small.
-Pay for a month at a time, then up to 3 months, then 6 and then to a year to make sure you and your online store are compatible with the blog.
+Pay for a month at a time, then up to 3 months, etc. to make sure that you and your small business are compatible with the blog.

 The blogger might not post your ad in the best spot, or might be difficult to work with.
 Starting small and working up gives you both a safety net to work within until any issues are solved.

-Scrolling through your social feeds you start to notice that there are tons of ads.
+Scrolling through your social feeds you’ll notice a ton of ads.
 It’s a great idea to get your online store in on the action.

 Really?
 I have a phone in my pocket all day and I need business cards?
 Yes, you do!
 When you meet someone in person, how are you going to explain what your online business is?
-Don’t expect them to remember the website or any other pertinent information off hand ever.
-Having a business card with all of the details they need to find your online store is essential to gaining an in-person customer.
+Don’t expect them to remember your website or any other pertinent information without it.
+Having a business card with all of the details contacts need to find your online store is essential to getting new customers.

 Flyers and Brochures

-Flyers and brochures are other great paper promotions to have handy.
-Create a flyer and brochure in your spare time to have ready to go on your computer when you need it.
-You can order these online too, or plenty of print shops have good deals on color or white prints for relatively low cost.
+Flyers and brochures are other great local marketing to have handy.
+Create a flyer and brochure in your spare time to print from your computer when you need it.
+You can order these online too, and plenty of print shops have good deals on color or white prints for a relatively low cost.
 These are not essential to have immediately, so you can plan ahead and stall for a coupon or discount at the print shop to save some money.

 This method also gets you involved with your community.
-Newspapers and local events have sponsors who they post ads for.
-Ads for these usually range from small to larger by pricing, so you can get exposure within your budget.
+Newspapers and local events offer sponsorship and advertising possibilities.
+Ads for these marketing channels usually range from small to large by pricing so you can find exposure within your budget.

-Check out local activities, like county fairs, farmer’s markets or winter carnivals to promote your online store at.
-Local coffee shops, gas stations or libraries often let stores leave flyers or brochures for customers at their counters.
+Check out local activities, like county fairs, farmer’s markets or winter carnivals to promote your online store.
+Local coffee shops, gas stations, or libraries often let stores leave flyers or brochures for customers at their counters.

 How to Make a Flyer or Brochure People Will Read

-Since you spent some money on getting printable promotions, make sure you have a promotion people will actually read!
+Since you spent some money on printable marketing, make sure you have a message people will actually read!
 Have your name and contact information in at least 2 places.
-Have pictures and color strategically placed to catch their eye.
+Include pictures and color strategically placed to catch their eye.
 A bright colored photo midway down the page usually captures their attention first, so put a picture of your best selling product there.

-Keep it clean and uncluttered, with pictures and descriptions of what your product can do for them.
+Keep your flyer clean and uncluttered, with pictures and descriptions of what your product can do for them.
 Think back to your email or subscription service, and use the most popular items from there on your flyers and brochures.

 Newspaper ads were mentioned above, but what about wider readership circulars like magazines?
 Magazines are another high-budget item in most cases.
 Magazines usually have a range of ads and prices, but the smaller ads get put in the back and are often not seen by the customers you want.

-A larger, full-page ad is the way to go, but these can be costly!
+A large, full-page ad is the way to go, but these can be costly!
 Find a magazine that fits with your brand, and is specific to your online store niche.
-If you want to test the waters first, start with a smaller magazine that is well known but not a huge company.
+If you want to test the waters, start with a smaller magazine that is well known but not published by a huge company.
 The pricing will reflect the size.